William George Barker VC

 There is one obvious inaccuracy, suggesting that Captain Johnston was not writing notes during his conversation: he accounts for only two of the three wounds.
 The first one was in fact in the right buttock.
-(Another curiosity is the fact that according to both this account and the official citation, Barker shot down the plane that inflicted his first wound -- while Major Leman's combat report does not say this.
-Might this suggest communication between Leman and his superiors subsequent to the combat report, in which he provided the missing information, and was also possibly cross-examined on the accuracy of the numbers he had provided?)
 However, the rest of the narrative strikes one as plausible, especially the use of the verb "down" rather than "destroy" -- as noted earlier, aircraft were often driven down without confirmation of ultimate destruction.
 There is no mention of enemy aircraft exploding scant yards ahead, with Barker's Snipe miraculously sailing unscathed through the wreckage.
 As far as the quantity of enemy aircraft, the only number quoted is fifteen.
 What seems to be described is a running dogfight with a single formation of German machines that ultimately brought him down.

 Note that this account by Barker himself came six weeks after the far more sensational -- and laudatory -- narrative that appeared in the London Gazette.
 This strongly suggests that he was not responsible for the more suspect elements of the latter.
+Perhaps more importantly, he was not willing to actively promote these for self-aggrandizement.
 My grandfather's behaviour after the war would show certain flaws in his character, but one of these does not seem to have been a tendency to lie.

 At this point I take the liberty of quoting part of a message sent to me by Wayne Ralph in October 2018: